wenqingmao/Python-Learning-Practice/README.md

 # Python-Learning-Practice
-An record of a 4-days modeling competition as a Python beginner
+A record of a 4-days modeling competition as a Python beginner